gguuss/RainbowSnake/README.md

 * Upload sketch and wait for board to come up.
 * Connect to `Rainbow Snake` AP, server [192.168.4.1](http://192.168.4.1).

+# Notes
+The ESP8266 is terrible at serving multiple files so the app is optimized as such with bootstrap and jquery embedded in script.js/style.css.

+Known Issues
+* The current configuration for the Feather does not work with FastLed, I blame pin 16.
+* The SPA stops transmitting when the screen is turned off.

 # Hardware
 If you are on this repo, find @gguuss, there is hardware for you.